Sgtsamurai92/bug-tracker-qa-workflow/docs/getting-started.md

 - Can create new bug reports
 - Can view all bugs
 - Can edit their own bug reports
-- Cannot delete bugs
+- Can delete their own bug reports

 ### Manager
 - All reporter capabilities
-- Can edit any bug report
+- Can edit any bug report (including others' bugs)
-- Can delete bug reports
+- Can delete any bug report (including others' bugs)
 - Can change bug status and assignments
 - Can generate reports